janstrng/Evaluating-IoT-devices/Devices/Framework_2/AdaxOVN.md

 | E.7 | Passwords are stored according to the minimum required security practice. | 4 | |
 | E.8 | Hardcoded values are documented as such(ETSI 5.4) | 1 | |
 | E.9 | Hardcoded values are protected by suitable mechanisms, including tamper-resistance.(ETSI 5.4) | 3 | |

+### Reasoning for Value of implementation
+EXAMPLE:
+      B.1.2 - Does not seems to be any limited number of fail attempts.
+In addition to this is a notification on correct emails.
+      B.1.5 - Only criteria is 6 characters